metavee/blog/_posts/2023-12-09-things-youre-allowed-to-do-at-the-dentist.md

 ## You can get smaller x-ray films

-I have a small mouth and find the bitewing x-rays to be super large and uncomfortable.
+I have a small jaw and find the bitewing x-rays to be super large and uncomfortable.
 Sometimes they make me gag, and that usually means I am more likely to gag on the next try.
 I don't like it.

-It turns out that my dentist has child-sized bitewings.
+It turns out that my dentist has smaller bitewings on hand.
-They work for adults too, and I find them to be much more comfortable.
+They are designed for children but work for adults too, and I find them to be much more comfortable.

 The main downside is that they might make it a bit harder for the dentist to get the specific images they want.